gSchool/TMO-pa-react-starter/README.md

 # Pre-Assessment React Starter
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Please continue.
+Refer to next one.

 ## Requirements
 - node
 - npm